sergioisidoro/mokkielama/basics/energy/FIREWOOD.md

 On the other hand, if sheltered too much, the covers can restrict the airflow and be equally counterproductive.

-Given these factors, and since maximizing the surface area is the fastest way to dry firewood, it is recommended to follow the winter harvest method, chop the wood into it's final shape in early spring, and store them in an appropriate location (see Storage), sheltered from weather.
+Given these factors, and since maximising the surface area is the fastest way to dry firewood, it is recommended to follow the winter harvest method, chop the wood into it's final shape in early spring, and store them in an appropriate location (see Storage), sheltered from weather.